 Benefits of Trekking in Nepal Himalaya during February.

 Most people think winters in Nepal are freezing, and some might even imagine most of the country is covered in snow.
 This couldn’t be further from the truth.
-The clouds begin to form in the later part of the day, and it can start raining in the lower altitude and snowing in the higher elevations during late afternoon or evening.
-This is a good thing as it can clear the clouds and clear the clouds for excellent mountain views the next morning.
+The clouds begin to form in the latter part of the day, and it can start raining at the lower altitude and snowing in the higher elevations during the late afternoon or evening.
+This is a good thing as it can clear the clouds and clear the clouds for excellent mountain views the following day.

-- The past two winters have been clear like it used to be some 20-25 years ago.
+- The past two winters have been clear like they used to be some 20-25 years ago.

-- There will still be a lot fewer trekkers on the trail and in the lodges if you go trekking during February to the popular trekking areas where there are lodges.
+- There will still be fewer trekkers on the trail and in the lodges if you go trekking during February to the popular trekking areas where there are lodges.

 - You will be warm while hiking in the sunny weather – perhaps even sweat on the uphill climbs.

-- You can use the internet better for weather forecast and temperatures
+- You can use the internet better for weather forecasts and temperatures.

 - There will be fewer people queuing for hot showers.

-- Despite being winter, don’t be surprised by the greenery or flowers in bloom in the lower altitudes.
+- Despite winter, don’t be surprised by the greenery or flowers in the lower altitudes.

-- The owners of the lodges that are closed start returning from warmer places such as Kathmandu, Pokhara or Chitwan for the winter season.
+- The closed lodge owners start returning from warmer places such as Kathmandu, Pokhara, or Chitwan for the winter season.

-You can certainly do a high altitude trek in Nepal during winter.
-The better time to do a high altitude trek during winter is in December and January.
+You can undoubtedly do a high-altitude trek in Nepal during winter.
+The better time to do a high-altitude trek during winter is in December and January.
 We do receive some precipitation for a few days every month.
 We receive more massive snowfalls during February and March rather than in the middle of winter.

 Dangers/Inconveniences of trekking in Nepal during winter.

-- Most of the lodges start opening again.
+- Most of the lodges have started opening again.

 - Not all food on the menu will be available.

 - The toilet floors might freeze from water/urine spillage in the higher altitude treks.
-If possible, try to find toilets that are inside the main building; better still ask if they have a room with an attached bathroom.
-Minimize spillage in the bathroom to avoid icing.
+If possible, try to find toilets inside the main building; better still, ask if they have a room with an attached bathroom.
+Again, minimize spillage in the bathroom to avoid icing.